-Born in 1942 at Merate (Lecco, Italy), he is an expert on the bible and biblical languages, and before coming to Rome he was Prefect of the Biblioteca-Pinacoteca Ambrosiana in Milan and taught Old Testament Exegesis at the Theological Faculty of Northern Italy.
+Born in 1942 at Merate (Lecco, Italy), he is an expert on the bible and biblical languages.
+Former Prefect of the Biblioteca-Pinacoteca Ambrosiana in Milan, he also taught Old Testament Exegesis at the Theological Faculty of Northern Italy.

-He has some 150 volumes published mainly on biblical topics: editions on the Psalms and the Book of Job, the Song of Songs and Ecclesiasticus.
+To his name are some 150 volumes published mainly on biblical and literary topics, and in the sphere of dialogue with science.
+His most important publications include editions on the Psalms and the Book of Job, the Song of Songs and Ecclesiasticus.

-He is a member of some 20 Italian and International Academies and has received many prizes from civil and literary bodies as well as many honorary degrees from universities around the world.
+He is a member of some 20 Italian and International Academies – including the National Academy of Santa Cecilia, and the Parsnassos Literary Academy of Athens – and has received many prizes from civil and literary bodies as well as some 20 honorary degrees from universities around the world.